Texas sharpshooter fallacy: Examples

 A Swedish study in 1992 tried to determine whether power lines caused some kind of poor health effects.
-The researchers surveyed people living within 300 meters of high-voltage power lines over 25 years and looked for statistically significant increases in rates of over 800 ailments.
-The study found that the incidence of childhood leukemia was four times higher among those who lived closest to the power lines, and it spurred calls to action by the Swedish government.
-The problem with the conclusion, however, was that the number of potential ailments, i.e., over 800, was so large that it created a high probability that at least one ailment would exhibit the appearance of a statistically significant difference by chance alone, a situation known as the multiple comparisons problem.
+The researchers surveyed people living within 300 metres of high-voltage power lines over 25 years and looked for statistically significant increases in rates of over 800 ailments.
+The study found that the incidence of childhood leukemia was four times higher among those who lived closest to the power lines, which spurred calls to action by the Swedish government.
+The problem with the conclusion, however, was that the number of potential ailments, i.e., over 800, was so large that it created a high probability that at least one ailment would have a statistically significant correlation with living distance from power lines by chance alone, a situation known as the multiple comparisons problem.
 Subsequent studies failed to show any association between power lines and childhood leukemia.

 The fallacy is often found in modern-day interpretations of the quatrains of Nostradamus.
-Nostradamus's quatrains are often liberally translated from the original (archaic) French, stripped of their historical context, and then applied to support the conclusion that Nostradamus predicted a given modern-day event after the event actually occurred.
+Nostradamus's quatrains are often liberally translated from their original Middle French versions, in which their historical context is often lost, and then applied to support the erroneous conclusion that Nostradamus predicted a given modern-day event after the event actually occurred.